MarkDing/IoT-Developer-Boot-Camp-Wiki/zigbee/Zigbee-Hands-on-Using-Event.md

   halToggleLed(1);

-  //Reschedule the event after a delay of 1 seconds emberEventControlSetDelayMS(ledBlinkingEventControl, 2000);
+  //Reschedule the event after a delay of 2 seconds emberEventControlSetDelayMS(ledBlinkingEventControl, 2000);
 }
 ```

-It’s worth to mention that the event should be set to inactive right after its function starts to be executed and re-schedule after it’s done.
+It's worth to mention that the event should be set to inactive right after its function starts to be executed and re-schedule after it's done.

 # 3. Testing your project
 Build the applications and download the image to the Switch devices.
 Press the Reset button on the starter kit, you will notice that the LED1 on the board will be turned on after few seconds delay, and then blink with 2s interval.